ProvableHQ/sdk/sdk/README.md

     in-memory-program-."ZK result (Optional)".->Aleo-Network
 ```

-### 2.3 Wasm Initialization
+### 2.3 WebAssembly Initialization

-Much of the Aleo SDK is powered by Aleo code implementing ZkSnarks written in Rust that is compiled to WebAssembly.
+❗WebAssembly must be initialized before any SDK functions can be called.

+Aleo programs are made zero knowledge through the usage of `ZkSnarks`.
+The Rust code behind Aleo programs and the ZkSnarks
+that make them zero knowledge are hosted in the [SnarkVM Repostiory](https://github.com/AleoHQ/SnarkVM).
+The Aleo SDK
-JavaScript bindings to this WebAssembly enables zero knowledge program execution can be run directly in the browser.
+compiles this code to WebAssembly and creates JavaScript bindings, enabling Aleo programs to run directly in the browser.

-Before any logic within the SDK is run within the browser, the WebAssembly module the SDK contains must be initialized
+ Before any logic within the SDK is run within the browser however, the WebAssembly module the SDK contains must be
-before any SDK functions can be executed.
-This is done simply by calling the `initializeWasm` function at a point in
+initialized before any SDK functions can be executed.
+This is done simply by calling the `initializeWasm` function at a
-your code before any other SDK functions are called:
+point in your code before any other SDK functions are called:
 ```typescript
 import { Account, initializeWasm } from '@aleohq/sdk';